NRB-APPS/sms_service/README.md

 5. Raspberry PI

 B Configurations
 1 .
-Change the configurations in file config/phone.json to include the target phone and interval for checking inbox
+Change the configurations in file config/phone.json

      phone = Target number where messages will be sent test_number = Number of someone from NRB monitoring the service